Skip to content

 Let’s make this practical.
 Say you’re considering going back to school for a master’s degree.
 The direct costs are tuition, books, and fees.
 But the opportunity cost?
 That’s the salary you’d be earning if you were working full-time instead of studying.
 Suddenly, that degree becomes a much bigger investment to consider.
 Or imagine a business deciding between two marketing campaigns.
 Campaign A is cheaper but might generate fewer leads.
 Campaign B is more expensive but promises a higher return.
 The formula helps you compare the potential profit from each campaign, factoring in the cost of foregoing the other option.
 It could reveal that even though Campaign B has a higher price tag, its potential rewards far outweigh the cost of missing out on Campaign A. So, next time you’re facing a decision, remember to think beyond the obvious costs and consider what you’re truly giving up.
 Utilizing this strategy will give you the edge in the world.

-See also Pv Formula Excel
+See also Pv In Excel Formula

 Images References :